monsoon31/monsoon31/README.md

 <h1 align="center">Hi, I'm Solomon Sundah 👋</h1>
-<p align="center"><b>IT Infrastructure • DevOps Engineer • Cloud Support • AI Engineering Enthusiast</b></p>
+<p align="center"><b>IT Infrastructure • DevOps Engineer • Cloud Support • Infrastructure Enthusiast</b></p>

 ---

 ## 🚀 About Me
-I’m an IT Infrastructure & Support professional transitioning into **DevOps, Cloud Engineering, and AI development**.
+I’m an IT Infrastructure & Support professional transitioning into **DevOps, Cloud Engineering, and AI Infrastructure development**.
 I love building **real-world systems**, automating infrastructure, and designing workflows that scale — from PHP/MySQL applications to containerized microservices and Kubernetes deployments.

 I use GitHub as my engineering playground for: